CS5001-khoury/hw03/instructions/ColorTestorDesign.md

 * blue_two (int): a color range between 0 and 255 representing the blue for the second color

 #### Returns
-boolean: returns true if the colors are two similar when someone has protanopia
+boolean: returns true if the colors are too similar when someone has protanopia

 #### Flow Diagram
 Assume the client entered the colors (230,13,255) and (123,200,255), eventually main will call run_checks, which will then call check_protanopia